sikorka/enviro/README.md

-This project intends to set up equipement to read gas data (like spray paints) and particulates PM1, PM2.5, PM10 (smoke, dust, mold particles) outdoor, under a roofed area.
+This project intends to set up equipment to read gas data (like spray paints) and particulates PM1, PM2.5, PM10 (smoke, dust, mold particles) outdoor, under a roofed area.